-Some oils may be more beneficial than others because they contain conditioners purported to rejuvenate seals to prevent or stop oil leaks, a common ailment in engines with a lot of miles on them.
+Some oils may be more beneficial than others because they contain conditioners purported to rejuvenate seals to prevent or stop oil leaks, a common ailment in engines with high mileage.

 Internal seals and gaskets become brittle and shrink as they age, allowing oil to seep by.
-Sometimes this becomes visible as oil stains on a garage floor or as streaks of oil on lower engine parts.
-When valve-guide seals wear, oil can leak into combustion chambers and the engine will literally start burning oil.
+Sometimes this becomes visible as streaks of oil on lower engine parts or oil stains on a garage floor or driveway.
+When valve-guide seals wear out, motor oil can leak into combustion chambers and the engine will literally start burning oil.
 With small leaks, blue smoke from burning oil may not be visible from the exhaust, but your oil level will probably drop below the full mark on a regular basis.

-Some mechanics recommend switching to a thicker (higher viscosity) oil — such as 10W30 instead of 5W20 — or using oil additives to stop oil leaks.
-Thicker oil makes an engine harder to start in cold weather, reduces oil circulation around the engine and increases oil pressure, which means there will be more pressure trying to push the oil past seals and gaskets.
+Some mechanics recommend switching to a thicker (higher viscosity) oil — such as 10W-30 full synthetic oil instead of 5W-20 full synthetic — or using oil additives to stop leaks.
+Thicker oil makes an engine harder to start in cold weather, reduces oil circulation around the engine and increases oil pressure, which means there will be more pressure trying to push the motor oil past seals and gaskets.